chrysn/aiocoap/doc/tools.rst

 * ``aiocoap-widgets``: Graphical software implementations of example CoAP devices as servers (eg. light bulb, switch).
-They should become an example of how CoRE interfaces and dynlinks can be used to discover and connect servers.
+They should become an example of how CoRE interfaces and dynlinks can be used to discover and connect servers, and additionally serve as a playground for a more suitable Resource implementation.

   The GUI is implemented in Gtk3 using the gbulb_ asyncio loop.

 .. _gbulb: https://github.com/nathan-hoad/gbulb